foxitsoftware/FoxitPDFSDKForWeb-Angular-Example/README.md

 This step will download all dependencies into `node_modules` folder.

+Besides, to correctly reference your fonts lib, duplicate the `external` folder inside SDK to `src/assets`.

 ### Runnning the example

 On the shell, execute the following command to start your application: